Pixelbite-CSS/dist/changelog/README.md

     - Components attributes are now case-insensitive
     - Class generator inside of the main loop was fixed
       - Faster load times and faster component load
+- TODO:
+    - Add css parameter `display: inline-block` to fix issue while adding a new component
+        - When adding a new component the `display` is set to `block`, which in some cases needs to be changed in parent component